MarosLodnipeguh/Toggle_Game_Deafen/README.md

 F1 is no good for you?
 [Keybinding can be changed here](toggle_game_deafen.ahk#L11)

-On default, the script reduces the volume to 13% of the original volume.
+By default, the script reduces the volume to 13% of the original volume.
 [Reduction procentage can be changed here](toggle_game_deafen.ahk#L9)

 ===========================================================================